Wrongful Termination Lawyers NYC

 Every employee has an expectation to work in a safe environment and for fair wages.
 When those standards are not met, you can register a complaint with the New York State Department of Labor.
 That could result in an investigation into the company where you work.
 However, you can not be fired for filing a complaint to the labor board.
 That would be considered retaliation.

 There are also well-established protections for a “whistleblower.”
 That is someone who files a complaint against a company that is willfully breaking the law and putting public safety at risk.
-It might be uncomfortable to continue working at a company conducting that kind of illegal activity, but you can not be fired for making it known to authorities.
+It might be uncomfortable to continue working at a company that practices any form of illegal activity, but you can not be fired for making it known to authorities.

 You also can not be fired for participating in lawful demonstrations or recreational events.
 Those would have to be on your own time, but they are not a legal cause for termination.
 That also includes supporting union involvement at your workplace.